-Renault poised to name VW manager De Meo as CEO: sources
+Renault poised to name VW manager De Meo as CEO: Sources

 De Meo, who speaks French, will be one of a growing handful of outsiders in senior company jobs in France.
 The 52-year-old started his career at Renault and has worked at Fiat and Audi among other brands.

-He is credited with revitalizing sales at Barcelona-based Seat, imbuing it with a more sporty image, though his portfolio will be markedly larger at Renault, whose brands include Dacia and Lada.
+He is credited with revitalising sales at Barcelona-based Seat, imbuing it with a more sporty image, though his portfolio will be markedly larger at Renault, whose brands include Dacia and Lada.

 Renault's finance chief Clotilde Delbos has been CEO on an interim basis since last October, when Thierry Bollore, a former Ghosn ally, was ousted by the board.